CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 ```

-We use the `TextFeedbackHubAdapter` which extracts the markup as plaintext from the content for us.
+The `TextFeedbackHubAdapter` extracts the markup as plaintext from the content.
-We then split the plaintext using whitespaces, but also
+You then must split the plaintext using whitespaces, but also
 exclude the words that are inside the ignore list that has been passed
 as settings value.